 1. May Help Manage Type 2 Diabetes

-Winter melons are low in calories, and are ideal for weight watchers and those with diabetes.
+Winter melons are low in calories and are ideal for people aiming for weight loss and those with diabetes.

 In studies, winter melons could help reduce blood sugar in those with type 2 diabetes mellitusi XA group of diabetes caused by high blood glucose, including prediabetes, type 1, and type 2 diabetes.
 (2).
 In addition, vegetables from the Cucurbitaceae family offer beneficial fibers, β-carotene (pro-vitamin A), potassium, and vitamin C. Regularly consuming these can help manage diabetes mellitusi XA group of diabetes caused by high blood glucose, including prediabetes, type 1, and type 2 diabetes.
 (3).

 Other research also suggests that regular winter melon intake may help reduce blood sugar levels in patients with diabetes mellitusi XA group of diabetes caused by high blood glucose, including prediabetes, type 1, and type 2 diabetes.
 (4).

 Winter melon may reduce the threat of several types of cancers.
 The biochemical components in this fruit inhibit the action of carcinogensi XAny agent or substance that has the potential to cause cancer and damage healthy cells in the body. and also keep the malignant cells from spreading.
 The melon also contains carotenoids that reduce colon cancer risk (5).

 In addition, winter melon seed extracts had shown significant antioxidant capacity.
 They help combat the harmful action of free radicals, which may otherwise elevate cancer risk (6).
 The seeds of winter melon are also rich in polyunsaturated fatty acids that may reduce cancer risk (7).